 California law is more specific.
-Penal Code Section 347 states that individuals who knowingly add poison or harmful substances to food or drinks in situations where someone can be harmed may be found guilty of a felony which can be punishable with a prison sentence of two to five years.
+Penal Code Section 347 states that individuals who knowingly add poison or harmful substances to food or drinks in situations where someone can be harmed may be found guilty of a felony, which can be punishable with a prison sentence of 2 to 5 years.
 This means that a driver with a communicable disease who deliberately spits in someone’s food can be guilty of a felony and face jail time.

 Any substance that causes severe physical injury or death will add 3 more years to that individual’s sentence.